Survey Studies in Reformed Theology

 3. It affirms that the guilt brought upon all men by Adam’s sin is removed by the justification which has come upon all men by the righteousness of Christ.

-4. The ability of man even to cooperate with the Spirit of God, is due not to anything belonging to his natural state as fallen, but to the universal influence of the redemption of Christ.
+4. The ability of man even to cooperate with the Spirit of God, is not due to anything belonging to his natural state as fallen, but to the universal influence of the redemption of Christ.
 Every infant, therefore, comes into the world free from condemnation on the ground of the righteousness of Christ and with a seed of divine grace.
 “Every human being has a measure of grace (unless he has cast it away), and those who faithfully use this gracious gift, will be accepted of God in the day of judgment”

 The logical order of the decrees according to Wesleyan Arminianism: